GMH-Code/Qwasm2/README.md

     SHA1: F0BECCE2618827C08CEB5C99575E1ED3D1FC003E
     SHA256: EE1B430258D5FC5A897EF47C6246F5DA11DE885F4C29FBECA005FF27924700BE

-You can extract `pak1.pak` and `pak2.pak` without running the executable, using the same method as the shareware version.
+You can extract `pak1.pak` and `pak2.pak` without running the executable, using the same method as the demo version.
 These are the details of the files contained in the `baseq2` folder:

     Filename: pak1.pak
     File size: 12,992,754 bytes (12 MiB)